lstate/lstate.github.io/_pages/cv.markdown

 ## Other

-Training in Global Education (Jan 2020 – Oct 2020)
+Training in Global Education and Advisory Board (Jan 2020 – Oct 2020, July 2022 - present)

+Feminist and Tech Reading Group (Sept 2021 - May 2022)

 you-manity Tuebingen e.V.
 (Dec 2017 – Nov 2018)